HARTING supports world record drive with VW ID4: driving the electric car across 48 states

 With the electric car through the USA

-Have electric vehicles already entered the mainstream in the meantime?
+But have electric vehicles already entered the mainstream?
 We are of the opinion: We are at least close to it!
-In an effort to ease the last of the doubters' reservations about electric cars, the two companies have teamed up for a remarkable challenge.
-Piloted by long-distance expert Rainer Zietlow, the challenge will be circling the United States of America clockwise together with his co-pilot Derek Collins.
+In order to dispel the last doubters' reservations about the staying power of electric cars, the HARTING Technology Group supported the car manufacturer Volkswagen in a remarkable challenge.
+A VW ID.4 Compact SUV took up the following challenge, piloted by long-distance expert Rainer Zietlow and his co-pilot Derek Collins.
 Their destination: traversing 48 states of the USA.
 Starting and finishing in Herndon, Virginia, they set out to circumnavigate the United States of America in a clockwise direction.
 After 97 days and 208 stops at charging stations, the challenge was completed - a world record including an entry in the Guinness Book of Records!
 No electric vehicle had yet completed such a challenging long distance through the USA.

-This will mark the 17th long distance project that Zietlow undertook with Volkswagen.
+This marked the 17th long distance project that Zietlow undertook with Volkswagen.

 We are very excited to be participating in this competition.
 We know that one of the biggest barriers to switching over to electric vehicles is the concern that there will not be sufficient charging stations available or that the vehicles themselves aren't suitable for long-distance driving.
 We're here to prove that an electric vehicle is a viable solution, whether you're just driving short distances or embarking on a road trip across the country.
 The technology is there.
 The infrastructure is in place.